article

 Use employer language without turning it into a fake trend

 For the SOC study plan, that means SIEM, incident response, EDR, threat intelligence, threat hunting, Splunk, and Python deserve practice time.
 It does not mean those words predict hiring, pay, or next year's market.
-The trend gate is not ready for that.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.

 Where certifications fit